Myankhai/fullMoonDataAnalysis/README.md

 # Moon Cycle Crime Analysis

 This project analyzes the relationship between homicide frequencies in major US cities (Chicago and NYC), and full moon lunar cycles.
-The analysis combines crime data with astronomical events to explore potential correlations.
+The analysis combines crime data from the Chicago Data Portal and NYC OpenData's API's with astronomical events to explore potential correlations.

 ## Features
 - Fetches and analyzes homicide data from Chicago and NYC